stefs92/AlphaGomoku/Final.md

 Our final model architecture ...
 Our residual block consisted of two convolutional layers separated by dropout and batch normalization.

-We got the following results,
+We got the following accuracy and loss curves,

 <p align="center">
 <img width="400" alt="accuracy" src="https://user-images.githubusercontent.com/31740043/81521332-d88d7680-9314-11ea-8033-10babf8a7be7.png">